RyanScarbrough/RyanScarbrough.github.io/README.md

 https://ryanscarbrough.github.io/CIS89A/final.html

 Details:
-- Vacation destination details (Bali, Indonesia)
+- Vacation destination webpage (Bali, Indonesia), using basic HTML / CSS
 - Was requred to use a table to position the information

 ## Misc.
 Side Projects